cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 opportunities elsewhere.
 But this time it really happened.
 This opportunity was too good to pass up.

-I applied to AeroAstro because I want my career to define the future of space exploration.
-It's the ultimate game.
+<span id="intro-h-d" />I applied to AeroAstro because I want my career to define
+the future of space exploration.
 Studying astronomy gives you a longer perspective on human events.
 From the long view, Apollo 11 happened last night.
 The Wright brothers took flight a few hours before that.
 We're at the earliest stages of becoming a multi-planetary species.
 I want to help us realize our